 A valid reason to dismiss an employee includes poor performance, serious misconduct, or changes to your business’ operations.

-Before terminating someone for taking excessive sick leave, you should have

-  taken into consideration the following factors:
+Before terminating someone for taking excessive sick leave, you should have taken into consideration the following factors:

 - The amount of time that the employee has been away from work.
-As noted above,

-  if this is more than 13 weeks unpaid within 52 weeks, you automatically have a

-  statutory right to terminate;
+As noted above, if this is more than 13 weeks unpaid leave within a 52 week period, you automatically have a statutory right to terminate;

 - Failure to obtain an adequate response from the employee’s treating doctor;

 - The content of the report received from the independent medical examination.

-  This will either say that the examiner sees no reasonable basis for the leave,

-  in which case you may terminate for poor performance/serious misconduct.
-The

-  report may otherwise say that the employee is seriously injured or ill, and is

-  unlikely to be able to return to work for a significant period of time, if at

-  all, in which case you may terminate based on the necessities of your business;
+If this says that the examiner sees no reasonable basis for the leave you may terminate for poor performance/serious misconduct.
+If the report says that the employee is seriously injured or ill, and is unlikely to be able to return to work for a significant period of time, if at all, you may terminate based on the necessities of your business; and

 - The employee’s response to the independent medical examination report.
-The

-  employee may put forward a reason not to be terminated, which must be taken into

-  account in your considerations; and
+The employee may put forward a reason not to be terminated, which must be taken into account in your considerations.

-  If based on these factors, you reach the conclusion that the employee does not

-  have the capacity to fulfill the inherent requirements of their role in your

-  business, either when they return to work, or because they are unlikely to

-  return to work, then you may terminate them on these grounds.
+If, based on these factors, you reach the conclusion that the employee does not have the capacity to fulfil the inherent requirements of their role in your business, either when they return to work or because they are unlikely to return to work, then you may terminate their employment relationship on these grounds.

-  Even if you follow all of the above, there is still a good chance that the

-  employee will lodge an unfair or unlawful dismissal claim.
-However, if you have

-  followed our advice, and sought our assistance along the way, then you will be

-  in the best possible position to fight such a claim.
+Even if you follow all of the above, there is still a good chance that the employee will lodge an unfair or unlawful dismissal claim.
+However, if you have followed our advice, and sought our assistance along the way, then you will be in the best possible position to fight such a claim.